gem-pasteur/macsylib/doc/source/user_guide/installation.rst

   (sudo) pip uninstall macsylib

 If you install it in a virtualenv, just delete the virtual environment.
-For instance if you create a virtualenv name macsyfinder
+For instance if you create a virtualenv name *macsylib*

 .. code-block:: bash